About Graco Brands and The Release Of Graco Duoglider

 - Duoglider takes up a maximum of 40 pounds per seat, while the Ready2grow accommodates 50 pounds on the front seat and 40 pounds on the rear seat.

 - DuoGlider comes with two toddler seats with a tandem seating where one child sits behind the other, while Ready2Grow comes with a toddler seat and a bench seat for the older kid at the back and allows up to 12 riding configurations.

 - Both stroller models have a reclining seat function but it’s only the Duoglider that offers a full recline on the rear seat to allow napping.

-- While both strollers have a decent sized canopy for each seat, the Duoglider has a peek-a-boo window on the rear seat, but the Ready2grow doesn’t, because its rear seat faces backwards.
-So, you would have to stop strolling to check on your baby or arrange the front seat facing backwards.
+- While both strollers have a decent-sized canopy for each seat, the Duoglider has a peek-a-boo window on the rear seat, but the Ready2grow doesn’t, because its rear seat faces backwards.
+So, you would have to stop strolling to check on your baby or arrange the front seat facing backward.